-For example, here’s a thing I came up with using a limit of ‘blues in A and strings 5 4 2 only’.
+For example, here’s a thing I came up with using a limit of ‘blues in A, no repeat voicings, and strings 5 4 2 only’.
 (I added a coda bit after that doesn’t use the limit)

 Ok, yeah, looks great, I’ll do that…